-The investment objective of the Trust is for the Shares (based on Bitcoin per Share) to reflect the value of the Bitcoins held by the Trust, determined by reference to the Bitcoin Index Price, less the Trust's expenses and other liabilities.
-The Shares are intended to constitute a cost-effective and convenient means of gaining investment exposure to Bitcoin.
-A substantial direct investment in Bitcoins may require expensive and sometimes complicated arrangements in connection with the acquisition, security and safekeeping of the Bitcoins and may involve the payment of substantial fees to acquire such Bitcoins from third-party facilitators through cash payments of U.S. dollars.
-Although the Shares will not be the exact equivalent of a direct investment in Bitcoins, they provide investors with an alternative that constitutes a relatively cost-effective way to participate in Bitcoin Markets through the securities market.
-Because the value of the Shares is correlated with the value of the Bitcoins held by the Trust, it is important to understand the investment attributes of, and the market for, Bitcoins.
+While an investment in the Shares is not a direct investment in Bitcoin, the Shares are designed to provide investors with a costeffective and convenient way to gain investment exposure to Bitcoin.
+A substantial direct investment in Bitcoin may require expensive and sometimes complicated arrangements in connection with the acquisition, security and safekeeping of the Bitcoin and may involve the payment of substantial fees to acquire such Bitcoin from third-party facilitators through cash payments of U.S. dollars.
+Because the value of the Shares is correlated with the value of the Bitcoin held by the Trust, it is important to understand the investment attributes of, and the market for, Bitcoin.